Vandals damage Delano business for the third time in four months

-Employees said they noticed the damage on Monday (Aug.
-19), but after reviewing surveillance videos, found out the vandalism happened on Friday night (Aug.
-16).
+Employees said they noticed the damage on Monday, but after reviewing surveillance videos found out the vandalism happened on Friday night.

 Employees said the videos show a dark blue Oldsmobile Alero pull into a parking spot around 11:11 p.m. on Friday night.
 What appears to be a man and a woman get out of the vehicle.